om2011/Typescript/README.md

-##TypeScript Course code
--The Code is seperated according to the course sections -Each section folder consist of differen folders named with the concept taught and contains the code for that part -The code is present in the src folder either in the app.ts file or sandbox.ts file -in some folders I have also added some screenshots of the code in which the concept is used
+## TypeScript Course Code

+The code is separated according to the course sections.

+- Each section folder consists of different folders named after the concept taught.
+- Each concept folder contains the relevant code for that part.
+- The code is located in the `src` folder, either in the `app.ts` file or the `sandbox.ts` file.
+- In some folders, screenshots are included demonstrating the concept in use.